 Luis Tiant’s card is numbered 34A, so the set tops out at No. 35 (the Rookie of the Year trophy).
 Tiant was featured because he was Topps’ Minor League Player of the Year.

-Hall of Famers in the set include Willie McCovey (card No. 8), Ron Santo (No. 9), Billy Williams and Joe Torre (No. 10) and Rose (No. 12).
+Hall of Famers in the set include Willie McCovey, featured on the card that honors the 1959 all-rookie team, Ron Santo and Billy Williams (1960) and Joe Torre (1961).